dylanaraps/eiwd/src/iwd.config.rst

        If ``AddressRandomization`` is set to ``once``, MAC address is randomized a single time when **iwd** starts or when the hardware is detected for the first time (due to hotplug, etc.)

+       If ``AddressRandomization`` is set to ``network``, the MAC address is randomized on each connection to a network.
+The MAC is generated based on the SSID and permanent address of the adapter.
+This allows the same MAC to be generated each time connecting to a given SSID while still hiding the permanent address.

    * - AddressRandomizationRange
      - Values: **full**, nic